OpenHD/Documentation/hardware/cameras.md

 ### [e-con Systems Hyperyon](https://www.e-consystems.com/usb-cameras/imx290-low-light-usb-camera.asp)

 A USB h264 camera with an IMX290 sensor and an onboard ISP tuned for low light, also supports HDR/WDR.
-Should work with every board supported by Open.HD, including the Nanopi series.
+Should work with every board supported by Open.HD.
 It is expensive, but may be useful to someone.

 Comes with an M12 lens with 132° FOV.